 Where is Eungella National Park/Broken River?

-Broken River is in Eungella National Park, about one hour drive from Mackay in Central Queensland.
+Broken River is in Eungella National Park, about one hour drive from Mackay in North Queensland.

 If you liked this article about Eungella National Park/Broken River, add it to your Pinterest board: